ptrGSKA/pinterest-data-pipeline754/README.md

 - [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/) - EC2 is a cloud computing platform to run virtual computers and application in the cloud.
 It provides on-demand, scalable computing capacity to  develop and deploy applications.

 - [Amazon Managed Streaming for Apache Kafka (MSK)](https://aws.amazon.com/msk/) - Amazon MSK is a comprehensive managed service that empowers you to develop and operate applications that leverage Apache Kafka for processing streaming data.Amazon MSK, provides access to control-plane operations, including cluster creation, updates, and deletion.
 Additionally, Apache Kafka data-plane operations can utilized  for efficient data production and consumption.

+- [Databricks](https://www.databricks.com/) - Databricks delivers a web-based platform for working with Spark, that provides automated cluster management and IPython-style notebooks.

 ## 5. Installation